awesome-windows11/windows11/apps.md

 Hash files are commonly used as a method of verifying file size.
 This process is called check-sum verification.
 When a file is sent over a network, it must be broken into small pieces and reassembled after it reaches its destination.
 In this situation the hash number represents the size of the data in a file.
 The hash can then be used as a tool for validating the entire file was successfully transmitted over the network.

+Hashes cannot be reversed, so simply knowing the result of a file’s hash from a hashing algorithm does not allow you to reconstruct the file’s contents.
+What it does allow you to do, however, is determine whether two files are identical or not without knowing anything about their contents.

+For this reason, the idea that the result is unique is fundamental to the whole concept of hashes.
+If two different files could produce the same digest, we would have a “collision”, and we would not be able to use the hash as a reliable identifier for that file.

+The possibility of producing a collision is small, but not unheard of, and is the reason why more secure algorithms like SHA-2 have replaced SHA-1 and MD5.

 [HashCheck](https://github.com/gurnec/HashCheck)
 <br>
 [HashTab](https://hashtab.ru)